clarity-pm/clarity/docs/concepts/tasks.md

 * **Blocked** and **Waiting** - red light.
 * **In progress** - green light.
 * **Landed** - purple light.

+## Needs indicator

+Needs indicator, or “Needs”, is an optional meta-state indicator of a task that clearly defines and illustrates the most immediate required action or requirement for the task to transition out of its current status.

+Normally, needs should be set whenever the requirement is not already implied by the status of the task - such as Landed - where the task and its deliverables needs stakeholder review - however, this is simply a recommendation and teams are free to apply needs to tasks as they see fit.

+Specific needs of a task depend on the business domain - for example, for software development teams we could define the needs as “Needs development”, “Needs Quality Assurance”, “Needs Code Review” etc.

+At any given time, there should be only one immediate need per task, or no need at all.

+Each team should be free to define their own internal individual needs, and needs are managed by the team itself.

 ## Recurring tasks